mineral-ui/mineral-ui/docs/styling.md

 }));
 ```

-The `theme` parameter in the anonymous function that returns the style object comes from [React context](https://facebook.github.io/react/docs/context.html).
-The [`ThemeProvider`](#themeprovider-theme)(s) in your app put the theme on context, which can then be referenced by any component within that ThemeProvider.
+ The [`ThemeProvider`](#themeprovider-theme)(s) in your app provides the theme to other Mineral UI and/or Glamorous components within that ThemeProvider.
 Your app [must have a ThemeProvider at its root](../README.md#getting-started) and can optionally nest additional ThemeProviders to apply a custom theme to a section of your app.
 Nested ThemeProviders shallowly merge their theme with the parent theme.

-The theme itself (see the default [MineralTheme](../packages/style-utils/src/mineralTheme.js) for an example) is a simple shallow object of variables that are shared across components.
+The theme itself (see the default [MineralTheme](../packages/component-utils/src/mineralTheme.js) for an example) is a simple shallow object of variables that are shared across components.

 Each component can also have a "theme", which is not a file, but rather a set of variables available to override default values.
 E.g., if Mineral UI's Button component looked like this: